‘The Curse of Oak Island’ Suspense Builds As The Season Finale Nears

 During this season of The Curse of Oak Island, viewers have been waiting for the series to finally unveil what Rick and Marty discovered.
-The next episode is titled “One of Seven” and perhaps the brothers and their team will unearth some amazing discoveries at both Smith’s Cove and the Money Pit.
+The next episode is titled “One of Seven, in favor of” and perhaps the brothers and their team will unearth some amazing discoveries at both Smith’s Cove and the Money Pit.
 Since the season of The Curse of Oak Island is winding down, if they did find something the next episode should reveal exactly what, if anything, was found.

 During the previous episode of The Curse of Oak Island, the team put into action their plans for Smith Cove and the Money Pit.
-As they dug into the cove, promising clues began to emerge in favor of the existence of the drainage box and flood tunnels.
+As they dug into the cove, promising clues began to show the existence of the drainage box and flood tunnels.
 The box is believed to branch out into five tunnels or “fingers,” and are thought to be responsible for flooding the Money Pit.
 Monsters and Critics shared that the Lagina brothers decide that it’s time to dig a third hole at the Money Pit as new evidence once again points to the Knights Templar as being responsible for hiding some sort of treasure on the island.

 The Curse of Oak Island posted to their Facebook page a sneak-peek video of next week’s episode along with a caption that reads, “This is earth-shattering.”
 The clip reveals that as even more clues emerge, including a story that there may be several hundred tons of gold bouillon just waiting to be retrieved, Rick and Marty find what they believe is part of the original Money Pit.